poriya-afshar/Algorithms-python/README.md

-### These algorithms are updated every week.
+## These algorithms are updated every week.
 If you like, you can also participate in this work

- Currently, these four algorithms exist
+### Currently, these algorithms exist